 Fry the chicken pieces.

-Once your chicken has lost its pink colour all over and has begun to lightly turn gold, add in your paste.
+Once your chicken has lost its pink colour all over and has begun to lightly turn gold, add in the blended paste you made earlier.

 Continue to cook this on high – the paste may release some liquid and look wetter than it started off as before it begins to thicken.

 You want to keep frying this, stirring it constantly, until it becomes quite dry and the masala begins to coat the chicken.

-Once the chicken starts to get dry and you begin to see the oil release around the edges, seperating itself from the paste, you know you’re getting there.
+Once the chicken starts to get dry and you begin to see the oil release around the edges, separating itself from the paste, you know you’re getting there.
 The more you fry everything, the deeper flavour will develop.
 So don’t hold back, keep going until you feel like you’ve dried the mixture out to the consistency you like.
 Warning, it will splutter a lot!